Boundary null controllability of degenerate heat equation as the limit of internal controllability: Further extensions and open questions

 \subsection{The boundary control acting at 0}

-A natural question that this work left is if the Theorem \ref{main} works with the boundary control $g$ acting at 0 instead of 1.
+A natural question that this work left is whether the Theorem \ref{main} works with the boundary control $g$ acting at $x=0$ instead of $x=1$.
 This is a non trivial question.
-First of all, the boundary null controllability problem \eqref{bcp} with the control $g$ acting at 0 instead of 1 seems to be much more complicated to deal with.
-Indeed, to our best knowledge, \eqref{bcp} with the control $g$ acting at 0, was only solved for the weak degenerate case in \cite{gueye2014exact} by using of the momentum method instead of Carleman estimates.
-One of the main difficulties to deal with the strong degenerate case is the fact that there are no trace results at 0 for $\alpha\geq1$.
-So, if we want to use the ideas in this work to get a similar result with the control acting at 0 instead of 1, the best bet is to consider only the weak degenerate case.
-But even in this case, to use the ideas of this work, we would need to establish a boundary Carleman estimate with the control acting a 0 and this may be a hard task.
+Firstly, the boundary null controllability problem \eqref{bcp} with the control $g$ acting at $x=0$ instead of $x=1$ seems to be much more complicated to deal with.
+Indeed, to our best knowledge, \eqref{bcp} with the control $g$ acting at $x=0$, was only solved for the weak degenerate case in \cite{gueye2014exact} by using of the momentum method instead of Carleman estimates.
+One of the main difficulties to deal, in the strong degenerate case, is the fact that there are no trace results at $x=0$ when $\alpha\geq1$.
+So, to be hopeful about using the ideas of this work, on order to get a similar result with the control acting at $x=0$ instead of $x=1$, the best bet would be only the consideration of the weak degenerate case.
+However, even in this situation, to use the ideas of this work, it is expected a boundary Carleman estimate with the control acting $x=0$, which may be a hard task.

 {\Alph{section}}